The Complete Guide To Processing Card-Not-Present Transactions

 With merchant accounts, PCI compliance is a lot more varied and partially depends on whether you use the provided software or integrate with a third-party.
 You may be obligated to complete a scan or assessments, or potentially much more depending on your payment processing setup.

 The key takeaway is this: PCI compliance is never a one-time event.
 Assessment, remediation, and reporting is a continual process with best-practices changing each year.
 Even if your processor doesn’t require you to do anything to maintain compliance, it’s important to make sure you know what security best practices are.
+This ensures that you’re adequately protecting your customers as well as yourself from losses owing to card-not-present fraud.

 According to the PCI DSS Quick Reference Guide, some habits can put you and your customers at risk for fraud.
 Within the guide, the PCI cites activities that are common across the board in all types of U.S. and European businesses (page 4):